mucommander/mucommander/readme.txt

  - Added 'Open with' item to 'File' menu
  - 'Copy' is now the default action instead of 'Move' for drag-and-drop within muCommander
  - Improved keyboard accessibility of 'File collision' and 'Transfer progress' dialogs
+ - Added 'Bring all to front' item to 'Window' menu

 Localization:
  - Korean translation contributed by Jioh L. Jung